Whether you are managing your rental property yourself, or using our property management services, this information will be helpful.

 Leave evictions to a professional.

 We charge $300 to evict your tenant unless you are our customer.
 We do evictions with grace and respect.
 We see investors lose thousands of dollars in damage and opportunity cost because they lost control of the situation.
 We evict tenants on a weekly basis with compassion and usually we get the property back in excellent condition.
 Unless you have done numerous evictions, you are likely to get your clock cleaned.
+This page covers our eviction process in detail.

 How do I receive payments?